President of Latvia: Residence

-Riga Castle is the official residence of the president.
-Used extensively by the presidents of Latvia during the first period of independence, starting in 1922.
-In 1935 during Kārlis Ulmanis presidency, Riga Castle was expanded to its now iconic look, with a new "Latvian" tower, it was built to be taller than German churches.
-During Soviet times Riga Castle hosted a school.
-In 1994 it was renovated to meet the needs of the president.

-It has four floors, multiple halls for guests, a big cabinet for the president, multiple museums hosting diplomatic gifts from presidents of other countries.
+Riga Castle is the official residence of the President since 1922.
+In 1938 and 1939 the castle was expanded to its now iconic look with the addition of the Three Stars Tower (the highest of all six) and renovated in Art Deco style by architect Eižens Laube.
+During the Soviet occupation Riga Castle hosted the 'Pioneer Castle'.
+By 1994 it had been renovated to once again meet the needs of the president.
+It has four floors, multiple halls for guests, a large office for the president, multiple museum halls hosting diplomatic gifts from heads of state of other countries.

-Jūrmala Residence is the official retreat for the president of the Latvia.
-Built in the Soviet times, to host high ranking Soviet officials during their stay in Latvia, it was renovated for the needs of president of Latvia in 1993.
-Andris Bērziņš was the only president that refused to use Jūrmala residence due to its past as a guest house for Soviet officials.

-It has 3 floors.
-It hosts a big park, an indoor swimming pool, a guest room for meeting diplomatic guests, a personal beach in the shore of Jūrmala.
+The 3-story Jūrmala Residence is the official retreat for the president of Latvia.
+Built in 1971 to host high ranking Soviet officials during their stay in Latvia, it was renovated for the needs of the president of Latvia in 1993.
+Andris Bērziņš refused to use the Jūrmala residence due to its past as a guest house for Soviet officials.
+It hosts a large park, an indoor swimming pool, a guest room for meeting diplomatic guests, a personal beach on the shores of Jūrmala.
 It has a basketball hoop, that was built for the needs of president Zatlers.

-Official guest house of the parliament and the president was renovated in the 1990s for guest purposes.
-During the renovation of Jurmala Residence in 2019 president Levits stayed in a guest house.
-During renovations in Riga Castle president Ulmanis and president Gorbunovs in the 1990s used this house as the official residence.
+During renovations in Riga Castle in the 1990s, presidents used the Maikapars' House in central Riga as their temporary residence until 1995.
+After a devastating fire in 2013, the President resided at the House of the Blackheads until 2016.
+During renovations in 2019, president Levits stayed in a guest house.

 Travel

 The president uses a Lexus car for his or her everyday travel.
-For longer trips, they take a Latvian armed forces helicopter.
-For international travel, the president does not have an official plane and uses an AirBaltic plane, a Latvian state-owned airline.
+For longer trips, they take a Latvian Armed Forces helicopter.
+For international travel, the president does not have an official aircraft and uses an AirBaltic plane, a Latvian state-owned airline.

 Post-presidency

-After the presidency, the president may retire from politics.
-Zatlers and Gorbunovs continued on in politics as faces of the multiple parties.
-For example, Gorbunovs was the face of the political party "New Way" in 1995, and Zatlers of the Reform Party in 2012.
+After the presidency, the president may retire from politics, although there are exceptions.
+For example, Gorbunovs was the face of the political party Latvian Way in 1995, and Zatlers of the Reform Party in 2012.

-Every president receives their office, staff, and a car as well as security and home in center of the city of Riga.
-Former presidents get a pension according to the salary.

 Vīķe-Freiberga continues to give lectures and educate on politics in Latvia and abroad.

+Every former president receives their office, staff, and a car as well as security and an apartment in the center of Riga.

+Former presidents also receive a pension according to their salary.